elephantscale/es-training-new/elastic/slides/Relevancy.md

 * Wildcards
 * Levenshtein Distance (a.k.a) Edit Distance algorithm.
-* To do a fuzzy search use the tilde, "~“
+* To do a fuzzy search use the tilde, "~"
 * Example:
   - roam~
-  - Should find “foam” and “roams”
+  - Should find "foam" and "roams"
   - Try it!
 Experiment with various forms of
   - manu:samsuung~1